Muhammad Tariq Khattak

 Muhammad Tariq Khattak is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2008 to 2013.
 He had been a member of the Khyber Pakhtunkhwa Assembly from 2002 to 2007.

 Political career

-He was elected to the Khyber Pakhtunkhwa Assembly as a candidate of Pakistan Peoples Party (PPP) from Constituency PF-12 (Nowshera—I) in 2002 Pakistani general election.
+He was elected to the Khyber Pakhtunkhwa Assembly as a candidate of Pakistan Peoples Party (PPP) from Constituency PF-12 (Nowshera—I) in the 2002 Pakistani general election.
 He received 10,695 votes and defeated Mian Iftikhar Hussain, a candidate of Awami National Party (ANP).

-He was elected to the National Assembly of Pakistan from Constituency NA-5 (Nowshera-1) as a candidate of PPP in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-5 (Nowshera-1) as a candidate of PPP in the 2008 Pakistani general election.
 He received 31,907 votes and defeated Tariq Hameed Khattak, a candidate of ANP.

-He ran for the seat of the National Assembly from Constituency NA-5 (Nowshera-1) as a candidate of PPP in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-5 (Nowshera-1) as a candidate of PPP in the 2013 Pakistani general election but was unsuccessful.
 He received 10,171 votes and lost the seat to Pervez Khattak.